-The main souk (market) was a long, wide street covered by a high, metal roof.
-Laser-like beams of sunlight shone through bullet holes, like a giant colander.
-The result of a French air-attack in the 1920s, to suppress a Syrian revolt against colonial occupation.
+The main souk (market), a long, wide street, was covered by a high, metal roof shot through with bullet holes, like a giant colander.
+Laser-like beams of sunlight illuminated the airborne dust.
+A semi-permanent reminder of a French air-attack in the 1920s, to suppress a Syrian revolt against colonial occupation.

 The country was relatively safe when I visited.
 For foreigners at least.
 The Syrian population were ruthlessly oppressed by the regime of Hafez al-Assad, who crushed all signs of rebellion.

 Huge portraits of the president covered government buildings throughout Damascus.
 TV, controlled by the ruling party, broadcast propaganda promoting ‘the great leader’.
 The absurdity of these TV programs would be comical if the reality wasn’t so brutal.

 Theresa, Education Officer and wife of the Director, invited me on a tour of Syria’s 4 universities.
 Meeting with Vice Chancellors to update them on our work.
 The bonus: along the way, I’d get to see more of the country.

 We left early.
 As the driver carried out my luggage, Theresa walked around to the back of the car.
 ‘I’ve got the most important thing’.
 She said, throwing open the car boot.
 ‘I’ve got the booze’.
 A plastic crate was stacked full of wine, beer and Arak (a clear aniseed spirit).
 ‘Some of these hotels are dry you know.
 We don’t want to be caught short’.